 To that end, it is wise to maintain a comprehensive inventory of your possessions, including the exact serial numbers of any appliances you have installed.
 It is also crucial that when you update the appointments in your condo unit that you also update your master inventory.
 Keep your inventory list off site, or in the cloud if you can.
 Without that type of list, your burned-to-ash handwoven area carpet imported from Turkey can look indistinguishable from an inexpensive machine loomed carpet.
 If you have family heirlooms or especially valuable jewellery, be sure you have an endorsement to insure them for their increased value after getting a professional appraisal.

-At Bow Valley Insurance of Calgary, we work with several nationally recognised insurance companies to provide excellent coverage at a great price.
-We can find the best insurance for condominium owners in the province.
+W work with nationally recognised insurance companies to provide excellent coverage at a great price.
+We can find the best insurance for condominium owners.
 For competitive free quotes on condominium insurance, Bow Valley Insurance is your one-stop shopping source.